 Pothos usually doesn’t bloom flowers, so you grow it for its broad bright green leaves.
 You can plant it in the same way as Philodendron explained above.
 For faster growth, boost it with Miracle Grow liquid fertilizer.

 Pay close attention when you are cutting the stem for planting it in the water vase.
 Remove two or three leaves from the end that goes in the water.
 Don’t remove leaves when the rooting starts to take place, and new leaves start spurting.

-To get started growing paperwhite in water, use a vase and fill it with two to four inches of fresh water.
+To get started growing paperwhite in water, use a vase and fill it with two to four inches of freshwater.
 Place a couple of rocks at the bottom to support the Paperwhite bulbs.
-Place three or four paperwhite bulbs close to each other with its roots facing down.
+Place three or four paperwhite bulbs close to each other with their roots facing down.

 Once you place the bulb, fill up the water in the vase till it reaches below the bulb base.
-Don't overfill or submerged bulbs in the water; otherwise, it will rot.
+Don’t overfill or submerge bulbs in the water; otherwise, it will rot.

 The bulbs start forming roots in a couple of days and start growing.
 After it reaches its maturity, you will get snowy-white blossoms with a light fragrant flower.
 It’s one of the most popular indoor-grown plants and needs minimal effort in growing.

 7. Water Lilly